cloudacademy/aws-cloudformation/vpc-ml/README.md

 Notes:
 * This command needs to run from within the `vpc-ml/test` folder as it references the `fraudtest.json` test file.

-Note: The endpoint listens on port 80 and hits the ALB
+* The endpoint listens on port `80` and hits the ALB

 ```
 curl --header 'Content-Type: application/json' -vX POST http://ECSALB-1049799994.eu-west-1.elb.amazonaws.com/predict -d @fraudtest.json